Quintusnz/Math-Dash/Docs/math-dash-prd-updated.md

 **Coach upsell triggers:**
 - After several sessions of play, parent sees prompt in Grown-Ups area.
 - Example: "We've spotted some useful patterns in Alex's results.
-Unlock Math Dash Coach to get a simple weekly plan and clear overview of their progress."
+Unlock Ready Steady Math Coach to get a simple weekly plan and clear overview of their progress."
 - Non-intrusive; shown at natural pause points, not mid-gameplay.

 ---

-## 12. Math Dash Coach (Parent AI Subscription)
+## 12. Ready Steady Math Coach (Parent AI Subscription)

 ### 12.1 Overview

-Math Dash Coach is a low-cost, optional AI subscription for parents that sits on top of the existing Math Dash game.
+Ready Steady Math Coach is a low-cost, optional AI subscription for parents that sits on top of the existing Ready Steady Math game.
 It transforms raw gameplay data into clear, actionable insights.

 **Primary job-to-be-done:**
 > "Help parents understand where their child is strong or struggling in math facts, and give them a simple, guided practice plan to help the child reach proficiency."